rijieli/GrammarGPT.popclipext/README.md

 Available values are `gpt-3.5-turbo` and `gpt-4`.
 Note that some accounts might not be able to access the GPT-4 model — see OpenAI's documentation for details.

+#### After Getting Response

+* Show: Do nothing just show the result.
+* Paste: Paste the result to the current position.
+* Append: Insert a blank line, then paste the result.
+* Copy: Copy the result to the clipboard.

-#### Custom prompt
+#### Custom prompt(optional)

 You can provide a custom prompt to use instead of the default prompt.
 The prompt should be a single line of text.

-Default prompt: You will be provided with statements, and your task is to convert them to standard English.
+Default prompt from [OpenAI](https://platform.openai.com/examples/default-grammar): You will be provided with statements, and your task is to convert them to standard English.

-#### Custom API endpoint
+#### Custom API URL(optional)

 If you not using OpenAI's default API endpoint, you can provide a custom endpoint to use instead. e.g. `https://example.com/v1/`.

-#### Paste Last Button
+#### Paste Previous Button

-Show a button in list to paste the last result.
+Show a button in PopClip, click it to paste the previous result.

 ### Errors